raspberrypilearning/cd-advanced-scratch-sushi/en/step_8.md

 ### Moving to the next level

-+ First, create a new button sprite by either adding it from the library or drawing your own.
++ First, create a new sprite as a button by either adding one from the library or drawing your own.
 I did a bit of both and came up with this:

 ![The button sprite to switch levels](images/levelButton.png)

 Now, the code for this button is kinda clever: it’s designed so that every time you click it, it will take you to the next level, however many levels there are.

-+ Add these scripts to your button sprite:
++ Add these scripts to your **Button** sprite:

 ```blocks
     when green flag clicked